ParklyInc/smart-alert-dialog/README.md

 Show the cancel button and bind listener to it：

-    new SweetAlertDialog(this, SweetAlertDialog.WARNING_TYPE)
+    new SmartAlertDialog(this, SmartAlertDialog.WARNING_TYPE)
         .setTitleText("Are you sure?")
         .setContentText("Won't be able to recover this file!")
         .setCancelText("No,cancel plx!")
         .setConfirmText("Yes,delete it!")
         .showCancelButton(true)
-        .setCancelClickListener(new SweetAlertDialog.OnSweetClickListener() {
+        .setCancelClickListener(new SmartAlertDialog.OnSmartClickListener() {
             @Override
-            public void onClick(SweetAlertDialog sDialog) {
+            public void onClick(SmartAlertDialog sDialog) {
                 sDialog.cancel();
             }
         })